-We are currently accepting applications for the 2017/2018 academic year.
+We are currently accepting applications for the 2017/2018 4th year programme.

 The Institute of Education’s 4th Year programme offers students a unique alternative to Transition Year.
 Combined with the consistently high level of educational excellence for which the Institute is widely known, the programme offers pupils a number of key benefits:

 Opportunity to sample a wide variety of Leaving Cert subjects

 The 4th Year programme allows students to attend classes in a wide variety of different Leaving Certificate subjects before they are required to make their final selection in 5th year.
 With a total of 25 subjects available at the Institute, students can experiment with different subjects, selecting a total of four each term.
 Towards the end of the academic year a dedicated and experienced career guidance team can then assist students and parents in selecting the appropriate subjects for the 5th year.

 Exceptional Timetable Flexibility

 The 4th year programme provides exceptional flexibility to students wishing to pursue sports or other extracurricular activities at a serious level during their 4th year but who also wish to maintain academic focus.
 Students can design their own timetable, selecting subjects on a day and at a time that suits their extra-curricular commitments.
 Students commuting long distances can also opt to concertina all classes into just four days

 Get a head start on the Leaving Certificate syllabus

 The 4th year academic programme helps committed students to establish a solid foundation in key subjects such as Maths and Irish before going on to tackle the fuller syllabus in 5th and 6th Year.
 For students who need to build their academic confidence prior to entering the Senior Cycle, the programme provides a year to reinforce the basics, developing valuable study skills and helping them to select the appropriate subjects for the Leaving Certificate.

 Complete Leaving Certificate ‘Requirements Subjects’ in 5th Year